-The Railroad Retirement Act is a Federal law that provides retirement and disability annuities for qualified railroad employees, spouse annuities for their wives or husbands, and survivor benefits for the families of deceased employees who were insured under the Act.
+The Railroad Retirement Act is a Federal law that provides retirement and disability benefits for qualified railroad employees, spouse annuities for their wives/husbands, and survivor benefits for family members of deceased employees who were insured under the Act.
 The U.S. Railroad Retirement Board (RRB) administers these benefit programs, as well as the Railroad Unemployment Insurance Act, and has administrative responsibilities under the Social Security Act for certain benefit payments and railroad workers' Medicare coverage.

-This booklet describes the retirement and disability annuities provided for employees under the Railroad Retirement Act, and the benefits available to their spouses and survivors.
-Medicare and unemployment-sickness insurance benefits are described in separate publications.
+This booklet describes the retirement and disability annuities provided for railroad employees under the Railroad Retirement Act, and the benefits available to their spouses and survivors.
+The information in this publication supersedes earlier editions.
+Medicare and unemployment/sickness insurance benefits are described in separate booklets.
+In addition, RRB publications covering benefits and other related topics are available at RRB.gov under the Benefits tab of the main menu.